texas-mcallen-mission/deploy-tester/noteForPushing.md

 WYLO: dealing with bugs getting to public key on repo

-lids are about to be flipped
-if false == false throw error
+trying printing out an entire script to test. lids are about to be flipped if false == false throw error syntax error
-syntax error